-The Polish Politburo's attempt to convince their veto players, in this case the leadership and rank-and-file of Solidarity (the independent trade union founded by Lech Wałęsa in September 1980) that there is no alternative to painful economic reforms demonstrates the pitfalls of public persuasion in the absence of depoliticized economic signals.
+The Polish Politburo's attempt to convince their veto players, in this case the leadership and rank and file of Solidarity (the independent trade union founded in September 1980), that there was no alternative to painful economic reforms demonstrates the pitfalls of public persuasion in the absence of depoliticized economic signals.

-In 1980, a third attempt at price reform by the Polish government led, like in 1970 and 1976, to strikes and protests.
-In response, in August 1980 the government effectively revoked its price increases via salary increases, agreed in the Gdansk Accords.57
+In 1980 a third attempt at price reform by the Polish government led, like those in 1970 and 1976, to strikes and protests.
+In response in August 1980 the government effectively revoked its price increases via salary increases, agreed upon in the Gdansk Accords.

-This U-turn-incidentally a state socialist variant of the price/wage spirals common in the West throughout the 1970s-bought the government no more than three months of breathing room: "the state of the economy made it impossible to meet the material commitments in the time-spans indicated."
+This U-turn-incidentally a state socialist variant of the price/wage spirals common in the West throughout the 1970s-bought the government no more than three months of breathing room: "The state of the economy made it impossible to meet the material commitments in the time-spans indicated."
 Food output for 1980 came in considerably below plan because of intense spring floods, "the worst ever reported in the postwar years."
-And as the Volcker Shock drove up US interest rates over the course of 1980, attracting capital flows that otherwise might have gone to the East, and as Polish political unrest changed lenders' risk assessments, new lending dried up.
-By December 1980, dwindling exchange reserves and the poor harvest necessitated a renewed attempt at reducing food consumption.
-As prices were increased and the material promises of the Gdansk Agreement broken, strikes and unrest recommenced.
+Further, as the Volcker Shock drove up US interest rates over the course of 1980, attracting capital flows that otherwise might have gone to the East, and as Polish political unrest changed lenders' risk assessments, new lending dried up.
+By December 1980 dwindling exchange reserves and the poor harvest necessitated a renewed attempt at reducing food consumption.
+As prices